Do you ever struggle with knowing your purpose?

 Jesus didn’t need to tell him, “Go all the way across the city, for it will benefit you and many others.”

 Our faith shouldn’t require such details, either.
 Our heavenly Father delights in our awe when our obedience results in more God-ripples than we can possibly imagine.

 On Monday, May 3, God put on my heart to pray for a person by name—but not what to pray for.
 That day I had three hours to pray while traveling.
-But the urge to pray persisted all week, so I finally emailed that person’s mom (one of my BFFs) to say, “Hey, anything going on with your daughter?”
+But the urge to pray for that person persisted all week, so I finally emailed her mom (one of my BFFs) to say, “Hey, anything going on with your daughter?”
 When they got together on Mothers Day, my BFF learned her daughter had talked that week with an overseas friend who was seriously considering suicide.
 The daughter had successfully convinced her friend to not go through with it.
 Interestingly, both gals have the same name—so it’s like God had me pray for two people at the same time.
 A bonus: when my BFF shared with her daughter my obedience in praying, that opened a door for her to talk with her daughter about spiritual matters in a way she hadn’t been able to do for a long time.

 The name “Siloam” means “sent.”
-Where is God sending you today for His purpose?
+Where is God sending you today for His greater purpose?
 Does the direction seem to make no sense?
 It may be a pilgrimage to your Pool of Siloam.
-Whether God says go, stay, or pray, rejoice that around the corner is a glimpse His purpose.
+Whether God says go, stay, or pray, rejoice that around the corner is a glimpse of His purpose.
 Not the full picture, and maybe far afield from what you expect.
 But it will make ripples.Our heavenly Father delights in our awe when our obedience results in more God-ripples than we can possibly imagine.
 Click To Tweet

 Never miss a post!